cardgate/x-cart/README.md

 ## Preparation

 The usage of this module requires that you have obtained CardGate securitycredentials.
-Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your Site ID and Hash key, or contact your accountmanager.
+Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your Site Id and Hash key, or contact your accountmanager.

 ## Installation